MichaelChirico/modsem/README.md

 # [modsem](https://kss2k.github.io/intro_modsem/) <img src="man/figures/modsem.png" alt="Logo" align = "right" height="139" class="logo">
-This is a package which allows you to perform interactions between latent variables (i.e., moderation) in CB-SEM.
-See https://kss2k.github.io/intro_modsem/ for a tutorial.
+This is a version of the `modsem` package where the `qml` is parallelized using `RcppParallel`.
+If you're using a large dataset, it might be faster to use this version, but for smaller datasets, the original version is likely faster.

 # To Install
 ```
-# From CRAN
-install.packages("modsem")

-# Latest version from Github
-install.packages("devtools")
-devtools::install_github("kss2k/modsem", build_vignettes = TRUE)
+devtools::install_github("kss2k/modsem", build_vignettes = TRUE,
+                         ref = "parallelized")
 ```

 # Methods/Approaches